dagronf/DSFToolbar/README.md

 NSToolbar has an amazing API with incredible flexibility, but I find that it can be too verbose and spread throughout your code with the use of delegates and callbacks for simpler projects.
 Even moreso if you want to use actions and bindings on the toolbar objects which just increases the amount of boilerplate code required for each toolbar.

-Because of this, I tended to find that I wasn't putting toolbars into my (admittedly basic) apps just because of the boilerplate required.
+Because of this, I tended to find that I wasn't putting toolbars into my (admittedly basic) apps.

 I was keen to see if I could produce an API that can :-